eisber/sarplus/README.md

 # Top-K Recommendation Optimization

-There are a couple of key optimzations:
+There are a couple of key optimizations:

 * map item ids (e.g. strings) to a continuous set of indexes to optmize storage and simplify access
 * convert similarity matrix to exactly the representation the C++ component needs, thus enabling simple shared, memory mapping of the cache file and avoid parsing.
 This requires a customer formatter, written in Scala